phil-bell/Paydirt-Counter/README.md

 ## Update
 Jagex have implemented an ingame paydirt counter in a recent [patch](http://services.runescape.com/m=news/shift-click-drop--qol?oldschool=1), so the usefulness of this app has been changed. #ThanksJagex

+## Licence
+Copyright (C) 2017 Philip Bell - All Rights Reserved Unauthorized copying of this file, via any medium is strictly prohibited Proprietary and confidential
+Written by Philip Bell <philhabell@gmail.com>, March 2017